Many Sisters Named Aurora

 After her divorce, Aurora still stayed home much of the time in the evenings, but felt freer to make friends and invite them over.
 Occasionally, she would venture out to a movie or bingo at St. Philips, where she was a faithful parishioner.
 Only once did she take a trip, which was to go to California to see her brother, Vincent.
+She continued working as a kitchen aide until she was in her sixties.

 Up until very recently, Aurora was living alone and was still active and able to care for herself.
 About a year ago, however, she had a small stroke and fell.
 As Phyllis is the only one of Aurora’s children still living in the area, much of the burden of caring for Aurora fell to her.
 The staff at the hospital suggested that Aurora be discharged to a nursing home, and Aurora reluctantly agreed with this decision.